This is the ultimate guide to creating a perfect Employment Contract Template.

 Both forms should include where new employees need to go on their first day, what time they start and who they need to report to.

-Remind them to bring their employment contract, tax file number declaration form and superannuation choice form.
-They’ll need additional information such as bank account details, licences, proof of age, qualifications and emergency contact details.
+Remind them to bring their employment contract, tax file number declaration form, and superannuation choice form.
+They’ll need additional information such as bank account details, licenses, proof of age, qualifications and emergency contact details.

 Once they’ve been prepared with uniforms and tools, they’ll almost be ready for work.